Tructivity/Tructivity-Blog/articles/transgenerational-productivity/index.md

 ## The Problem: Traditional Apps Failing to Keep Up with Life Transitions

 Traditional specialized applications are built around a model that focuses on the needs of a specific life stage, making them inherently inflexible in adapting to the natural changes in a user’s life.
 For example, an app designed specifically for managing academic tasks may be highly effective during university years, but it becomes obsolete when the user transitions into the workforce or enters parenthood.
-This forces users to search for new applications, leading to data fragmentation and loss of continuity.
+This forces users to search for new applications, resulting in data fragmentation and a loss of continuity.

 A study from [Cornell University](https://cdn.web.clickup.com/assets/reports/qatalog-2021-workgeist-report.pdf) indicates that switching between multiple applications reduces productivity by **45%** and causes mental fatigue in **43%** of users, with an average loss of **9.5 minutes** required to regain focus after each switch.
 This fragmentation results in what is known as the “context-switching cost,” where users lose hours each month navigating between disconnected tools, reinforcing feelings of exhaustion and ultimately driving disengagement.